Empty simplices of large width: Cyclotomic simplices

 \item For $d=10$ we have found $218\,075$ empty cyclotomic simplices.
 Their number decreases very fast with volume, as seen in Figure~\ref{fig:bars}.
 For example, there are only 30 of volume above $10^9$ and only one above $15{\cdot}10^8$, of volume $1\,757\,211\,061$ and width 10.
 There are none of width larger than 11, and exactly the following five of width 11:

 Table~\ref{table:10} shows the smallest empty cyclotomic $10$-simplex of width $w$ for each $w\in 1,\dots,11$

-\begin{remark} For $d=4,6$ we have also explored what happens if we allow $N$ not to be prime, as in Remark~\ref{rem:primes}.
+\begin{remark} For $d=4,6,10$ we have also explored what happens if we allow $N$ not to be prime.
+This expanded search is significantly more computationally expensive because, as mentioned in Remark~\ref{rem:primes}, roots of unity may come in several orbits for each $N$ and they all have to be considered; in particular, for cyclotomic $d$ simplices with non-prime volume $N$ we use the notation $\Cyc(d,N,r)$, where $r$ is the root of unity producing that simplex.
+Yet, we have the following necessary condition for emptyness: for some $\Cyc(d,N,r)$ to be empty one needs $\Cyc(d,p)$ empty for all prime divisors $p$ of $N$.

 In dimension four no extra empty cyclotomic simplices arise, but in dimension six we get 28 new ones, besides the 88 simplices of prime volume.
 Their volumes range from 841 to 13\,021 and are always the product of two primes from $\{29, 43, 71, 113, 197, 211, 239$, $337, 449\}$.
-Among them there is one of width 6 and volume $N= 6931$.
+Among them there is one of width 6, with volume $N= 6931$.
 Non-prime volumes often produce several orbits of 7th roots of unity.
-E.g., for 6931 there are six orbits, which produce three non-empty simplices, two empty simplices of width 4, and one empty simplex of width 6. \end{remark}
+E.g., for 6931 there are six orbits, which produce three non-empty simplices, two empty simplices of width 4, and one empty simplex of width 6.

+In dimension ten, we only considered simplices of volume less than \(10^{10}\) and with two factors in their volume.
+This search resulted in many additional empty simplices, with volume ranging between 529 and 3\,637\,493\,861.
+In this set, three additional empty simplices were found with width 11:

+Observe that these include 10-simplices of width 11 both with smaller and bigger volumes than all the ones obtained with prime volumes. \end{remark}

 \end{itemize}